First Carlist War: National politics

-The divide between liberals and conservatives, both unhappy with Ferdinand's reign, was further strengthened by his publication in March, 1830 of the Pragmatic Sanction, which replaced the Salic system with a mixed succession system that would allow his daughters to inherit the throne (he had no male heir).
+The divide between liberals and conservatives, both unhappy with Ferdinand's reign, was further strengthened by his publication in March 1830 of the Pragmatic Sanction, which replaced the Salic system with a mixed succession system that would allow his daughters to inherit the throne (he had no male heir).
 This replaced his brother Charles as next-in-succession with his first daughter Isabella, who would be born later that year in October.
-It was at this point that the Royalist Volunteers and police, which had become politicized towards conservatism, threatened Ferdinand's court as they might support Carlos instead of his heir.
-Ferdinand died a month before Isabella's third birthday, his reign is considered one of the worst in Spanish history, and so the kingdom fell into a regency led first by her mother Maria Christina of the Two Sicilies.
+It was at this point that the Royalist Volunteers and police, which had become politicized towards conservatism, threatened Ferdinand's court that they might support Carlos instead of his heir.
+Ferdinand died a month before Isabella's third birthday (his reign is considered one of the worst in Spanish history) and so the kingdom came under a regency led at first by Isabella's mother Maria Christina of the Two Sicilies.

-A strong absolutist party feared that the regent Maria Christina would make liberal reforms, and sought another candidate for the throne.
-This was due to her owing her choice as Ferdinand's wife to the liberal faction of the court and Princess Luisa Carlotta of the Two Sicilies, wife of Ferdinand's brother Francisco and court rival of Infanta Maria Francisca of Portugal, wife of Carlos.
-The natural choice, based on Salic Law, was Ferdinand's brother Carlos.
+The strong absolutist party feared that the regent Maria Christina would make liberal reforms.
+This was due to her having been chosen as Ferdinand's third wife owing to the influence of liberal faction of his court, led by Princess Luisa Carlotta of the Two Sicilies, the wife of Ferdinand's youngest brother Francisco and court rival of Infanta Maria Francisca of Portugal, wife of Carlos.
+The absolutists therefore sought another candidate for the throne.
+For them, the natural choice, based on Salic law, was Ferdinand's brother Carlos.
 The differing views on the influence of the army and the Church in governance, as well as the forthcoming administrative reforms paved the way for the expulsion of the Conservatives from the higher governmental circles.
 At the same time, moderate royalists and constitutionalist liberals coalesced around their support of the Pragmatic Sanction and against Carlos.